 - Canon Welding: Due to Doctor Solar and Void making out in Unreality, the Image Comics and Valiant Comics universes combine.

-- Cross Over: Of Image Comics and Valiant Comics.
+- Crossover: Between Image Comics and Valiant Comics.

 - Dystopia: Two of them: one ruled by the genocidal tyrant Toyo Harada and another controlled by Mother May I.

-- Deus ex Machina / Eleventh Hour Superpower: Union somehow shields the two universes from the effects of Void and Solar kissing.
+- Deus ex Machina / 11th-Hour Superpower: Union somehow shields the two universes from the effects of Void and Solar kissing.

 - Legacy Character: The Geomancers.